Unlikely intersections in the Torelli locus and the G-functions method: Some notes on polarizations

 The compatibility of the comparison isomorphism $P^n_{X}$ with Poincar\'e duality implies that $P^n_X\otimes P^n_X (t_{DR}) =t_B=(2\pi i)^{n}t$.
 In particular $t_{DR}$ is a Hodge class defined over the field $k$.
 For cycles such as this it is known\footnote{See page $169$ of \cite{andre1989g}.} that they impose polynomial relations among the $n$-periods with coefficients in the field $k((2\pi i)^n)$.

-In what follows we show that the relations constructed by $t_{DR}$ are in fact the Riemann-relations, i.e. they are the equations imposed on the $n$-periods by \eqref{eq:polarscomp}.
-This is used without proof by Andr\'e in, essentially, the case were $n=1$.
+In what follows we show that the aforementioned relations imposed by $t_{DR}$ are in fact the Riemann-relations, i.e. they are the equations imposed on the $n$-periods by \eqref{eq:polarscomp}.
+This is used without proof by Andr\'e in, essentially, the case where $n=1$.
 The author is sure that this part is known to experts in the field and includes it only for the sake of completeness of the exposition.\\

 \textbf{Notation:} We consider from now on a fixed basis $\{ \gamma_i: 1\leq i\leq \mu:=\dim_\Q H^n(X^{an}_{\C},\Q)\}$ of $H_n(X^{an}_{\C},\Q)$ and we let $\gamma_i^{*}$ be the elements of its dual basis, which constitutes a basis of $H^n(X^{an}_{\C},\Q)$.
 We also consider $\omega_i$, $1\leq i\leq \mu$, a fixed $k$-basis of $H^n_{DR}(X/k)$.